luxleather/SupportBot/commands-list.md

 **?download**
 "To download the Transcendence (Teloscoin) wallet go to Github <https://github.com/phoenixkonsole/transcendence/releases> and download the most recent wallet for your OS"

-**?winstall**
+**?wallet**

-"Windows: Run transcendence-qt.exe and choose the folder where the blockchain will be stored, confirm and wait until the wallet syncs.
+"Windows: Run transcendence-qt.exe and choose the folder where the blockchain will be stored, confirm and wait until the wallet sync.
 There is also an option to leave the default directory.
 For Linux users it is best to compile wallet from source for maximum performance.
 If you want to sync much faster you can download the most recent bootstrap, which can be found in the latest release files.
 You will need to unarchive this bootstrap into your Transcendence blockchain folder."

-**?wsync**
+**?sync**

-"TELOS 2.0 blockchain works on port 8051.
+"TELOS 3.0 blockchain works on port 8051.
 You don't need to do any additional steps, just run the wallet.
-If for some reason the wallet won't sync check if you have the latest TELOS 2.1.0.0b version with DNS-SEEDER"
+If for some reason the wallet won't sync check if you have the latest TELOS wallet"

 **?portf**

 "Go to <https://portforward.com/router.htm>, find your modem/router model and follow the steps for port forwarding.
 Check if port 8051 is open on <https://portchecker.co/>"

-**?werror**
+**?error**

 "If you have problems with receiving coins and txid, one of those options can be used : -rescan or -reindex (rereading blocks from start).
-Use -resync only if you want to rebuild blockchain from scratch.
-(Keep in mind that you NEED to backup your wallet.dat)"
+Use -resync only if you want to rebuild blockchain from scratch."

 **?staking**

 "Criterias before you can get staking coins.
--You need at least 1000 unlocked coins in your wallet -Your wallet need to be on "Staking active" (encrypted & unlocked for staking) -Your wallet is automatically staking, as long as it is Synced *More info:*
+-You need at least X unlocked coins in your wallet -Your wallet need to be on "Staking active" (encrypted & unlocked for staking) -Your wallet is automatically staking, as long as it is Synced *More info:*